MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/windowsfunctions.md

    row sets.
 2. By using the [serialize operator](./serializeoperator.md).

 Many tabular operators serialize output whenever the input is already serialized, even if the operator doesn't itself guarantee that the result is serialized.
-For example, this property is guaranteed for the [extend operator](./extendoperator.md), the [project operator](./projectoperator.md), and the [where operator](./whereoperator.md).
+For example, this property is guaranteed for the [extend operator](./extendoperator.md), the [project operator](./projectoperator.md), and the [where operator, filter operator](./whereoperator.md).

 ## Operators that emit serialized row sets by sorting